 University Housing, in collaboration with the UGA Facilities Management Division, has developed a comprehensive recycling program to divert as much waste material as possible away from the municipal landfill.

-Recycling in the Residence Halls
+Recycling and Composting in the Residence Halls

 |Items to Recycle||Recycling Locations|